B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

                                 file from the schema's directory (default: searches for a training file in the schema's directory).

-    --gl, --genes-list          (Optional) Path to a file with the list of genes in the schema that the process should identify alleles for (default: False).
+    --gl, --genes-list          (Optional) Path to a file that contains the list of full paths or file basenames (including the ".fasta" extension), one per line, for the loci FASTA files the process should use to perform allele calling (default: False).

     --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio value.
 Sequences with alignments with a BSR value equal to or greater than this value will be considered as sequences